This weekend, Squish met her Australian cousins for the first time, and the experience was as fun as we had anticipated, for babies and parents alike.

 To set the scene, let me tell you a bit about my family.

 I have three sisters.
 My oldest sister married just out of school and has five boys.
 My other two sisters and I were late to get married and late to have children.
 But by the grace (and humour) of God, we recently balanced the gender ledger by having three girls — a daughter each — all within six months of each other.
-Annie was born just a week before Elsa last July, while Charlie came at the beginning of this year.
+Annie was born just a week before Squish last July, while Charlie came at the beginning of this year.

-Since Angie, Elsa and I have been in the United States for the last year, this week was the first time all three cousins were able to meet.
+Since Angie, Squish and I have been in the United States for the last year, this week was the first time all three cousins were able to meet.
 A weekend of many firsts, it was also the first time my two younger sisters and I spent time together as parents.

 Precious Moments